In Excel, you can divide within a cell, cell by cell, columns of cells, range of cells by a constant number, and divide using QUOTIENT function.

 Dividing in Excel using QUOTIENT Function

 Another way to divide in Excel is by using the QUOTIENT function.
-However, dividing numbers or cells using the QUOTIENT function returns only the integer portion of a division.
+However, dividing numbers of cells using the QUOTIENT returns only the integer number of a division.
 This function discards the remainder of a division.

 The Syntax for QUOTIENT function:

-When you divide two numbers evenly without remainder, the QUOTIENT returns the same result as the division symbol.
+When you divide two numbers evenly without remainder, the QUOTIENT function returns the same output as the division operator.

 For example, both =50/5 and =QUOTIENT(50, 5) yields 10.

-But, when you divide two numbers with a remainder, the divide sign returns a decimal number while the QUOTIENT function returns only the integer portion.
+But, when you divide two numbers with a remainder, the divide symbol produces a decimal number while the QUOTIENT returns only the integer part of the number.

 For example, =A1/B1 returns 5.75 and =QUOTIENT(A1,B1) returns 5.

-If you only want the remainder of a division, not an integer, then use the MOD function in Excel.
+If you only want the remainder of a division, not an integer, then use the Excel MOD function.

 For example, =MOD(A1,B1) or =MOD(23/4) returns 3.